charliecalvert/CloudNotes/Assignments/DeliciousQuery.md

     });
 ```

-A test that shows we can create a map that creates an array of object containg the following fieldsfrom our original query:
+A test that shows we can create a map that creates an array of object containg the following fields from our original query:

 * Description (d)
 * URL (u)